Trennt Michaud

 Trennt Michaud (born August 22, 1996) is a Canadian pair skater.
-With his skating partner, Lia Pereira, he is the 2025 Four Continents bronze medalist, a three-time Grand Prix medalist (including gold at the 2023 Grand Prix de France), the 2022 CS Golden Spin of Zagreb bronze medalist, and a three-time Canadian national medalist.
+With his skating partner, Lia Pereira, he is the 2026 World bronze medalist, 2025 Four Continents bronze medalist, a three-time Grand Prix medalist (including gold at the 2023 Grand Prix de France), a two-time ISU Challenger Series medalist, and the 2026 Canadian national champion.
+With Pereira, he represented Canada at the 2026 Winter Olympics.

-With his former skating partner, Evelyn Walsh, he is the 2022 Four Continents bronze medalist and a three-time Canadian national silver medalist.
+With his former skating partner, Evelyn Walsh, he is the 2022 Four Continents bronze medallist and a three-time Canadian national silver medallist.
 Walsh/Michaud also won the 2017 Canadian national junior title and competed at two World Junior Championships, achieving their highest placement, fifth, in 2017.

 Personal life

 Michaud was born on August 22, 1996, in Belleville, Ontario, Canada.
+He attended East Northumberland Secondary School in Brighton, Ontario.

 Career

 Early career

 Michaud started learning to skate in 2004.
 He competed on the novice level at the 2013 Canadian Championships, placing eighth in men's singles and second in pairs with Judith Murtha-Anderson where they were coached by Lisa Conley and represented the Prince Edward County Skating Club.

 His partnership with Hope McLean began in 2014.
 They won the junior pairs' title at the 2016 Canadian Championships and were sent to the 2016 World Junior Championships in Debrecen, Hungary.
 They withdrew from Junior Worlds after placing thirteenth in the short program.
 They were coached by Alison Purkiss and Scott Rachuk in London and Komoka, Ontario.